-There are plenty of vegetable seeds to sow mid-summer.
+There are plenty of vegetable seeds to sow midsummer for late summer, fall, and winter harvests.
 The fast-growing ones will be ready to harvest in 4 to 8 weeks.
-The slower-growing cool-tolerant crops can continue in the garden all winter long with some weather protection.
+The slower-growing, cool-tolerant crops can continue in the garden all winter long—even in a cold climate—with some weather protection.

-For more, see the Fall Garden Checklist with tips on sowing, growing, and creative autumn projects.
+For more, see the Midsummer Garden Checklist with tips on tasks to get done before fall sets in.

 If you’ve been reading this site for a while, you know I’m on a mission to dispel the myth that the gardening season—specifically food growing—ends as summer fades out.